4.1 Definition of the

 When we

-that this number depends on the length of the unit used in conjunction
+given length, we find that this number depends on the length of

-with it.
-We call aM(o.s.), the number
+the unit used in conjunction with it.
+We call aM(o.s.), the number of outer space

-of the orbit of Mercury when we use outer space meters.
+orbit of Mercury when we use outer space meters.
 The absolute

-length LM[o.s.] being measured using
+physical length LM[o.s.] being

-space meters is then:
+measured using outer space meters is then:

-= aM(o.s.)metero.s. |
+LM[o.s.] = aM(o.s.)metero.s. |

 4.30 |

-The value of
+The value

-absolute length LM[o.s.] of the
+of the absolute length LM[o.s.]

-axis of the orbit of Mercury corresponds to measuring the number aM(o.s.)
+of the semi-major axis of the orbit of Mercury corresponds to

-corresponding number of Mercury meters to measure the
+of Mercury meters to measure the same length when we use Mercury

-LM[M] of the semi-major axis, is
+meters.
+We find that the absolute physical length LM[M] of the semi-major axis, is given by:

 Since a

-it, we must understand that the absolute physical length of the
+reference meter to measure it, we must understand that the

-axis is the same whether it is measured using outer space or Mercury
+whether it is measured using outer space or Mercury units.

 Therefore, the absolute length LM[frame]